chrisanderberg/emx-interview/README.md

 # emx-interview

-My solution for the EMX interview process, cloned from a [barebones Node.js app](https://github.com/heroku/node-js-getting-started) using [Express 4](http://expressjs.com/).
+My solution for the EMX interview process, cloned from [Heroku's barebones Node.js app](https://github.com/heroku/node-js-getting-started) using [Express 4](http://expressjs.com/).
+It was stripped of all unnecessary logic and modified for this mini-project's purpose.
+All the interesting logic can be found in [index.js](https://github.com/chrisanderberg/emx-interview/blob/main/index.js).

 ## Running Locally